Research Agenda at the ATARI Lab

 Many state-of-the-art robotic models rely on rigid contact assumptions, limiting their applicability in dynamic and deformable environments.
 While reinforcement learning benefits from domain randomization for robustness, the underlying simulations remain grounded in rigid models.
 ATARI is exploring hybrid formulations that integrate soft-contact dynamics and probabilistic representations, offering a more nuanced approach to modeling and planning in real-world scenarios.

-Optimal Control vs. Deep Reinforcement Learning
+Optimal Control and Deep Reinforcement Learning

 Learning (O2)